 The Franklin County Common Pleas Court created the “Treatment is Essential to Success” (TIES) Program in order to lessen the impact of drug and/or alcohol use on the level of crime in Franklin County.
 Drug and alcohol use directly or indirectly plays a large role in many crimes.
 Linking persons who have committed crimes related to use and treatment is the court’s effort to deal with the root causes of crime and not just the symptoms.

 The TIES Program began operation in April 2004 by Judge Jennifer L. Brunner (ret.) after two years of planning.
 A steering committee was created and support was enlisted from community leaders and the Common Pleas judges.
-With over 50 successful graduates to date, TIES participants are returning to college, purchasing their first homes and becoming valued employed taxpayers.
+With many successful graduates to date, TIES participants are returning to college, purchasing their first homes and becoming valued employed taxpayers.
 Additionally, several child custody issues have been resolved with children being returned to safe and sober homes from the foster care system.

 The “drug court” movement began in Dade County Florida when Judge Stanley L. Goldstein (dec.) realized he was seeing the same defendants over and over again on basically the same charges.
 Traditional community control (probation) and/or incarceration were not working to rehabilitate the offenders he was seeing.
 Many of these individuals had never had access or minimal access to chemical dependency treatment.
 From one court, the movement has swelled to over 1600 courts - represented in all 50 states and several foreign countries as well.